 Time Management

-I’ve saved this one for last as I think it might be one of the most important things on this list.
+I’ve saved this one for last, as I think it might be one of the most important things on this list.
 I struggled with this for many years, especially when I was first starting out as a professional.
-I would routinely overbook myself which meant letting clients down and never making time for my own music.
+I would routinely overbook myself, which meant letting clients down and never making time for my own music.
 But we all have to make mistakes, right?
-As music creators, we must make time for our own works but we mustn’t overstretch ourselves.
+As music creators, we must make time for our own works, but we mustn’t overstretch ourselves.
 It’s all about knowing what you can handle and not setting unrealistic deadlines.
 There’s a pretty fine line between self-motivation and simply stressing yourself out.

 TL;DR – Tips for Music Creators

 There are so many great tips and tricks out there for music creators.
 Working outside the box and experimenting with new genres can lead to great influence.
 Take inspiration from other people’s works and adapt their ideas into your own.
-If you haven’t already, take some time to study some basic music theory.
-Experiment with automation in the production process and don’t let your fear of real-world replication limit the creative things you can do.
+If you haven’t already, take some time to study basic music theory.
+Experiment with automation in the production process, and don’t let your fear of real-world replication limit the creative things you can do.
 Finally, manage your time properly.
 Create plans and set sensible deadlines that don’t stress you out.

 Sobre el autor